Limited Access Zone

 Why It Matters / Why People Care

 Real talk: I’ve seen projects delayed by months because a crew underestimated the complexity of a tight space.
 One job in downtown Portland required masons to work in a 2-foot gap between two buildings.
-Without proper planning, they’d have been stuck there forever, chiseling away at mortar that kept crumbling due to poor access.
+Consider this: without proper planning, they’d have been stuck there forever, chiseling away at mortar that kept crumbling due to poor access.
 Instead, they used modular scaffolding and pre-cut materials, finishing ahead of schedule.

 Safety First, Always